 The Eran of Pars and King Andragoras' right-hand man.
 Whenever he is not on the battlefield, he serves as Arslan's swordsmanship instructor.
 After the battle of Atropatene proves to be a death trap, he convinces Andragoras to retreat to Ecbatana, but they are ambushed by Silvermask and Vahriz is killed in the ensuing fight.

-- Badass Grandpa: He's a high-ranking soldier and routinely manages to disarm Arslan during the latter's swordsmanship tutoring despite his age.
+- Old Master: He's a high-ranking soldier and routinely manages to disarm Arslan during the latter's swordsmanship tutoring despite his age.